apache/accumulo-website/_docs-2-0/getting-started/clients.md

 # Authentication

-When creating a [Connector], the user must be authenticated using one of the following implementations of [AuthenticationToken] below:
+When creating a [AccumuloClient], the user must be authenticated using one of the following implementations of [AuthenticationToken] below:

 1. [PasswordToken] is the must commonly used implementation.